Shopping Around? What You Should Consider When Buying a Franchise

 4. Will you need a franchise that offers financing options or location assistance?

-Once you’ve decided that you might want to pursue franchising, it’s important to do the research to find the company that best matches your interests, budget, and business expertise.
-Take the Franchise Selection Quiz to help narrow down the possibilities.
+Once you’ve decided that you might want to pursue franchising, it’s important to research to find the company that best matches your interests, budget, and business expertise.
+Looking for Ideas?
+Check out these franchise lists:

+Next, you should look at what other franchisees say about their experiences.
+Franchise Business Review surveys thousands of franchisees regularly to create lists that give potential buyers a transparent view of franchisee satisfaction.
 Finally, once you’ve narrowed down the field, you should compare brands and directly ask both franchisors and franchisees questions that can give you a better idea of what owning a business will be like.

 Here are a few questions you might consider asking.